dataduke/epages-docs/_posts/2016/2016-03-22-ecommerce-camp-jena.md

 ## The surroundings

-To brighten the mood of all participants the facilitators supplied superb food which fullfilled all desires: crispy chicken legs, juicy steaks, grilled roast beefs, 5 different soups, plenty of vegetarian food, 10 dessert creme varieties, cake pops, tropical fruits and even a popcorn machine wagon was present.
+To brighten the mood of all participants the facilitators supplied superb food which fulfilled multitudinous desires: crispy chicken legs, juicy steaks, grilled roast beefs, 5 different soups, plenty of vegetarian food, fresh asparagus and salmon, many sandwich variations, 10 dessert cremes, cake pops, tropical fruits and even a popcorn machine wagon was present.
 Consistently, I could spot happy foodies everywhere!

 Another form of active relaxation between the session breaks could be accomplished by a short visit of the gaming corner.
 Several retro consoles awaited their live field-test in battle matches with Super Mario Kart and other classics.

 ## Resume

-The conference offered a friendly atmosphere to meet new people with a wide range of backgrounds.
-Many sessions were quite enjoyable and there were also some great ones.
+All in all, the conference offered a friendly atmosphere to meet new people with a wide range of backgrounds.
+Many sessions were quite enjoyable with a wide variety of topics.
+There were some great ones, too.
+From what I have seen, the conference can totally be recommended for PHP developers and ecommerce newcomers.

 Before the eCommerceCamp is after the eCommerceCamp, so be ready for a visit next year!